 Kilz 2 is good at blocking stains from affecting the finish or the surface underneath.
 However, Kilz 2 only helps to block small to medium stains.

-Pencil marks, light scratches, scuff, swirl marks, and light dents can all be filled and covered with Kilz 2 but the primer coating can’t block large stains like burn marks and greasy stains.
+Pencil marks, light scratches, scuff, swirl marks, and light dents can all be filled and covered with Kilz 2 but the primer coating can’t block large stains.

 Kilz 3 is very effective at blocking stains.
 The primer coating is designed to be thick so it can block old, dark, and large stains on the surface.
-Burn marks, greasy stains, oily scum, and dark spots can all be blocked with Kilz 3 primer coating.
+Greasy stains, oily scum, and dark spots can all be blocked with Kilz 3 primer coating.

 Verdict: Kilz 3 offers superior stain blocking to Kilz 2 because it is thicker and less transparent.